U.S. military preparations for Hurricane Irma now include four Navy ships and thousands of troops

 The Defense Department could require two regional combatant commands to respond to the hurricane.
 The U.S. Southern Command, led by Navy.
 Adm.
 Kurt Tidd, oversees operations in Caribbean Islands that include Cuba, Haiti, the Dominican Republic, Jamaica, Antigua and Barbuda.
 U.S. Northern Command, led by Air Force Gen. Lori Robinson, commands operations in the Bahamas, Puerto Rico and other points north of Cuba, including the continental United States.

+A Pentagon spokesman, Air Force Maj.
+Benjamin Sakrisson, said Wednesday that the Defense Department is “acutely aware of the need to ensure the safety and security” of detainees at Guantanamo during the storm.

+“Tropical weather is an expected part of life in the Caribbean and for our personnel charged with securing the detainee facilities,” Sakrisson said.
+“Likewise, they routinely prepare for any contingencies required to safeguard all individuals at the installation in the event that extreme weather impacts the region.
+There is no intent for the safety of the detainees to come into question during Hurricane Irma.”

-Further complicating the response will be the ongoing evacuations.
+Further complicating the hurricane response will be the ongoing evacuations.
 Army Col. Lisa Garcia, a Southern Command spokeswoman, said Wednesday that nonessential personnel are departing the command’s headquarters west of Miami in Doral, Fla., to prepare for the storm, and the Navy announced Tuesday that it is removing about 5,000 personnel from Naval Air Station Key West, leaving a few dozen to keep the base running.

 “We will maintain a watch team here at the HQ throughout the weekend to monitor Irma and coordinate should we receive a request to support the region,” Garcia said of Southern Command’s headquarters in an email Wednesday.

-The Air Force is planning to relocate the majority of its F-16 fighters headquartered at Homestead Air Reserve Base south of Miami, said Col. Patrick Ryder, a service spokesman.
+The Air Force has relocated 21 of its F-16 fighters from Homestead Air Reserve Base south of Miami and C-130 cargo planes and nine HH-60 Pave Hawk helicopters from Patrick Air Force Base, Fla., said Erika Yepsen, a service spokeswoman.

 The service also is preparing for the 53rd Weather Reconnaissance Squadron at Keesler Air Force Base in Mississippi — commonly known as the “Hurricane Hunters” — to deploy later this week to monitor the storm, and has moved search-and-rescue teams that responded to Hurricane Harvey to their home bases so they can recover in advance of the new hurricane, he said.

 As the path of the storm becomes more clear, the Pentagon also could establish specific installations as hubs for the recovery effort, Davis said.
 They could range from Joint Base Charleston in South Carolina to Eglin Air Force Base in the Florida Panhandle, but it is too early to say which will be selected, he said.

 The Coast Guard also is gearing up for Hurricane Irma, and began transferring helicopters from Texas, where they were involved in the response to Harvey, to Florida and Puerto Rico beginning last Friday.
-The service has Florida air stations in Clearwater, Miami and Key West.
+The service has Florida air stations in Clearwater, Miami and Key West, and one in Puerto Rico at Borinquen, on the northwestern coastline.

+#USCG Air Station Borinquen, #Puerto Rico is sheltered in place for the arrival of #HurricaneIrma. #StaySafe #PlanAhead pic.twitter.com/eNzhBHc0sS

 Related on Checkpoint: